 “I don’t know how many courses I went to, but it was always the same – all males and me – but I did reasonably well and I understood what it was all about,” she says.

 At one training course, the group was asked to form pairs to complete the work.
 She was the last person picked.

 For an entire week, she worked with her partner and they came first, sometimes second, in the challenges.
 Her peers could see that she knew her stuff and at later courses, Skaidrite was always the first one chosen.

 Computing at ANU

-The first computer at ANU was on the top floor of the Physics building.
+The first ANU computer was an IBM 610 located on Mt Stromlo Observatory.
+The first ANU computer on the Acton campus was on the top floor of the Cockroft Building in the Research School of Physical Sciences.
 The entire floor was reserved exclusively for academics during the day.
 Administrative functions could be processed only between midnight and four in the morning.

 During the day, Skaidrite and her team would carry out the preparation, such as writing or checking programs and assembling the data to be processed.
 An operator would go in during the night to do the processing.

 “However, if you did anything wrong during the day, like if you misspelt one word, then it wouldn’t work,” she says.